 One of the biggest DIY beauty trends right now is making peel off charcoal blackhead mask using Elmer’s glue.
 Seriously, glue!
 Google “charcoal glue mask” and you’ll see what I’m talking about.
-I personally think it’s strange to put glue on the face.
+I think it’s strange to put glue on the face.
 I wonder if people know that Elmer’s glue is made with chemicals originated from “petroleum, natural gas and other raw materials.”

 Peel Off Charcoal Blackhead Mask, Totally Glue-Free